On-the-Job Training Support Services Program

-Who is Served: Minorities, females, and disadvantaged individuals are recruited for the program.
+Who is Served: Minorities, females, and socially and economically disadvantaged individuals are recruited for the program.
 The program is not discriminatory; non-protected group members may apply.

 Program Description: The goal of the program is to increase minority, female and disadvantaged individuals’ employment opportunities in the highway construction industry.
 Federal guidelines governing federally funded highway construction contracts allow WSDOT to implement this assistance program to qualifying individuals.
 The program provides participants with training and support services while working on highway construction projects.

-Other Program Characteristics: Contract training requirements enable minority, women and other disadvantaged participants the ability to pursue a career in the skilled construction trades.
-In addition to the training and technical assistance provided, individuals enrolled in the program are eligible to receive equipment for their jobs, such as hard hats, safety vests, and other materials deemed appropriate by the Federal Highway Administration.
+Other Program Characteristics: Through coordinating with and supporting community resources and training programs, WSDOT is able to provide training and technical assistance to those enrolled in certified training programs.
+In addition, upon completion of the program, individuals are eligible to receive equipment for their jobs, such as hard hats, safety vests, and other materials deemed appropriate by the Federal Highway Administration.

-Program History: The On-the-Job Support Services Program trains and helps prepare minority, women and other disadvantaged individuals for higher paying skilled trade and transportation technology jobs.
+Program History: The On-the-Job Support Services Program trains and helps prepare minority, women and other disadvantaged individuals for higher paying careers in the Highway Construction trades.
 This is a federally mandated program under CFR Title 23, Chapter 1, Subchapter C, Part 230.

 Planning Cycle: Every two years.

 Outcome Measures: Outcome measures are determined on a yearly basis and reported to the Federal Highway Administration in a Federal Aid Construction Cumulative Training Report.
-The report includes the number of participants starting, receiving, and completing training.
-The report also includes apprentices reaching journey level.
+The report includes information on individuals’ progress through the training programs from recruitment through training and supportive services and job placement and follow up.